 (The Gadget was similar to Fat Man, which was dropped on Nagasaki on the 9th August that year.
 Little Boy, which was dropped on Hiroshima on August 6th, was a uranium gun-trigger.)

 Video of the blast is all over YouTube.
 Here is a short one.

 The best documentary I have seen on The Manhattan Project is The Day After Trinity.
-It doesn’t seem to be anywhere for streaming.
+It is currently available on YouTube; how long that will be the case is anyone’s guess.
+When it was filmed, several of the scientists from The Manhattan Project were still alive for interviews.

 It was later determined to be an 18-to-20 kiloton explosion.
 (The equivalent of 18,000 tons of TNT or more) Relatively small by modern standards.
 Thermonuclear – or hydrogen – bombs are measured in megatons.
 (The largest -Tsar Bomba of the USSR – measured 50 megatons)